 Complexity is one of the key features the LAB team is focused on because life tends to create complex molecules.
 “Complexity may not in itself provide definitive answers,” Johnson said, “but repeated detections of complex molecules above a particular level are definitely intriguing.”

-Johnson is also co-leading a newly-formed NASA astrobiology initiative called the Network for Life Detection (NfoLD) that aims to bring together an even wider range of scientists to work on biosignatures.
+Partly as a response to the National Academies report, Johnson is also co-leading a newly-formed NASA astrobiology initiative called the Network for Life Detection (NfoLD) that aims to bring together an even wider range of scientists to work on biosignatures.

-Joining Johnson and me at the recent Astrobiology Science Conference (AbSciCon) outside of Seattle was Giada Arney, a research space scientist at the Goddard Space Flight Center.
+Joining Johnson and myself at the recent Astrobiology Science Conference (AbSciCon) outside of Seattle was Giada Arney, a research space scientist at the Goddard Space Flight Center.
 She is an early career scientist with a strong interest in detecting potential signs of life in distant exoplanet atmospheres.

-“We know we’ll never find an exoplanet just like the Earth, or with a exoplanet biosphere like Earth’s,” she told me.
+“We know we’ll never find an exoplanet just like the Earth, or with a exoplanet biosphere like Earth’s,” Arney told me.
 “Our planet is a phenomenally great starting point, but we have to think more broadly about what life does to an atmosphere in a remotely detectable way and across interstellar distances.”

 “We don’t presuppose any type of metabolisms that might have evolved on an exoplanet we’re examining.
-Metabolisms are so important because they’re the processes that will modify atmospheres in a profound way — producing chemicals we’ll looking for like oxygen and methane.”
+Metabolisms are so important because they’re the processes that will modify atmospheres in a profound way — producing chemicals we’ll be looking for like oxygen and methane.”

 “What we’re trying to do is find atmospheres that can’t be explained without invoking life, or really hard to do without invoking life.
-Once we find interesting atmospheres, we’ll throw chemistry at them and physics at them and geology at them and photochemistry at them to understand whatever we observed.”
+Once we find interesting atmospheres, we’ll throw chemistry at them and physics at them and geology at them and photochemistry at them to better understand whatever we observed.”

 “If all of these processes and more, added up together with all that we know about the planet, can’t explain the mix of gases we see in the atmosphere, then we might have to throw biology at the problem.”